TutteInstitute/toponymy/doc/migration.rst

 layer.
 Its ``fit(vectors)`` validates the observation count.
 When labels were not supplied to the constructor, ``fit(label_layers)`` remains supported.

+Set ``Toponymy(..., reuse_clusterer=True)`` to consume an already fitted clusterer without refitting it.
+This keeps separately fitted metadata extractors aligned with that hierarchy.
+Reuse validates the layer row counts and tree, and captures the fitted structure for this pipeline.
+The caller must supply the same observations in the same order; matching row counts cannot establish identity.
+An unfitted clusterer is an error.
+The default ``False`` still fits on every ``prepare``/``fit``.

 EVoC fitting
 ------------